BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_2_Using_BIP39_in_Libwally.md

 ```
 This example, which will be the only way we use the `libsodium` library, creates 16 bytes of entropy.
 Generally, to create a secure mnemonic code, you should use between 128 and 256 bits of entropy, which is 16 to 32 bytes.

->:warning: **WARNING:** Again, be very certain that you're very comfortable with your method for entropy generation before you use it for a real-world program.
+>:warning: **WARNING:** Again, be very certain that you're very comfortable with your method for entropy generation before you use it in a real-world program.

 ### Translating into a Mnemonic